neuromein/Neurosovet/README.md

 You are free to share and adapt this material for non-commercial purposes, as long as you give appropriate credit and distribute your contributions under the same license.

-For commercial licensing inquiries: ameinhardt@wmtgroup.ru
+For commercial licensing inquiries: andrew.meinhardt@yandex.ru

 ## Author